Uniswap/interface/src/data/README.md

 | [react-relay-offline](https://github.com/morrys/react-relay-offline) | [relay.ts](./relay.ts) | automatic persistence and rehydration of the store |
 | Navigation with preloaded data | [useEagerNavigation](../app/navigation/useEagerNavigation.ts) | Utility hook

+### Persisted cache / offline support

+Persisting cache data across sessions improves app start up time (or at least perceived time).
+There's no use case for true offline support at the moment.

+`relay-offline` is one of (the?) only published libary for offline relay support that works with relay modern.
+It requires us to use [relay-hooks](https://github.com/relay-tools/relay-hooks) over official relay hooks (which are experiment - suspense).

 **Typical flow (top to bottom)**

-1. our screens define top level data they need
+1. screens define top level queries
-2. we create nav utils that let you preload that query and send the data through route params
+2. using navigation utils, preload queries on navigation intent, and route query ref through route params
-3. our screens can reference this data using `usePreloadedQuery` and the ref
+3. screens can reference this data using `usePreloadedQuery` and the ref
-4. they can pass query/fragment refs down to sub-components
+4. screens pass query/fragment refs down to sub-components
 5. those sub-components can define fragments for the data they need, and grab it using `useFragment` and the key they accept

 ### Navigation with preloaded data